tracyspells/teisu/docs/src/tutorials/fundamentals/molecules.md

 - Flecs

-    The read opercation of a `flec` can be considered a molecule.
+    The read operation of a `flec` can be considered a molecule.

     ```luau
     local count = flec(0)